 Depending on the condition of the surrounding area, your surgeon may sew the new tendon into a different bone or a different tendon, to facilitate better signaling along nerves and muscles.

 Recovery from tendon transfer surgery will require a splint or cast to stabilize the area until it has had time to heal, which may take one to two months.
 Physical therapy exercises also help you to regain strength and mobility, and to minimize scarring (excess buildup of tissue) which could cause stiffness.

-At Main Line Health we have a talented team of highly skilled orthopaedic surgeons who specialize in treatments and therapies for diseases and injuries affecting the tendons.
-To make an appointment with a specialist.
+Main Line Health offers an orthopaedic care team specializing in treatments and therapies for diseases and injuries affecting the tendons.